Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsubsection{Dynamic Graph}

-The dynamic graph incorporates time dimension into recommendation system.
-For the dynamism of users in online communities, Song et al. \cite{Song2019session} propose a recommendation method based on a dynamic graph attention network to infer users' interests.
-Ye et al. \cite{ye2021dynamic} focus on the diversity of recommendation, leveraging dynamic graph to study the non-interaction record information between users and items to improve the diversity.
-Zhang et al. \cite{zhang2022dynamic} model different users’ history sequences with a dynamic graph framework for user sequence recommendation.
+The dynamic graph paradigm introduces a temporal dimension into recommendation systems, accounting for the evolving nature of user interactions over time.
+Addressing the dynamic nature of user behavior in online communities, Song et al. \cite{Song2019session} present a recommendation model predicated on a dynamic graph attention network.
+This network adeptly captures the dynamic shifts in user interests and considers the impact of user interactions in discerning their evolving preferences.
+Zhang et al. \cite{zhang2022dynamic} adopt a dynamic graph framework for user sequence recommendation, wherein distinct users' historical sequences are collectively modeled, as opposed to focusing solely on individual user sequences.

-In addition to the above, there are some other research directions using graph learning to assist recommender systems.
-Liu et al. \cite{liu2022multi} leverage a multi-view recommendation method based on GNNs, which divides users' preferences by classifying and stratifying.
-Yu et al. \cite{yu2022graph} improve the contrastive learning method and apply it to recommender systems to enhance the uniformity of representation learning.